-With Seth Godin about to appear on stage in Orange County in just a few weeks time, there is a buzz around here about what new insights he will provide to us in 2011.
+With Seth Godin about to appear on stage in Orange County in just a few weeks time, there is a buzz around here about what new Seth Godin ideas and insights he will provide to us.
 And the event, in line with what Seth preaches about holding BIG events, is set to be HUGE – he will be speaking at the Renée and Henry Segerstrom Concert Hall, part of the Segerstrom Center for the Arts, a location that is host to the likes of Natalie Cole and the Vienna Philharmonic.
 In my eyes, but more importantly the eyes of the event organizer and friend Bryan Elliott, Seth Godin deserves to be on a similar stage.
 And Bryan made it happen.
 The greater Orange County community made it happen.
 We are all making it happen!

-From a social media perspective, I have found a lot of great takeaways from Seth.
+From a social media perspective, I have found a lot of great takeaways from Seth Godin ideas.
 The funny thing is that he never blogs or writes specifically about social media marketing, but his thoughts are so applicable to the situations that many of us social media practitioners face on a daily basis.

 What have I learned from Seth Godin’s blog posts which, like Twitter, are so short and concise yet full of such deep insight?
-I went through my favorite blog posts from Seth over the last 12 months and chose those which I felt were gems in this respect.
+I went through my favorite blog posts from Seth over the last 12 months and chose those which I felt were gems in this respect of Seth Godin ideas that have inspired me.

 1.)
 Social Media and Experimentation